 Kilae and her people also lie to the south.
 They are a much less wealthy, but a much more tightly organized, empire.
 They are Juraedon's steadfast allies and friends.
 Surely they wouldn't attack us, all of a sudden?

 Emperor Aelmourne does what he can, but it is not enough.
-If he hadn't ruled there would be no War in the East, and possibly the Empire would be better off.
+If he hadn't ruled there would be no War in the East, and possibly the Empire would be able to internally devote more resources.
 But he is also a strong ruler and has kept the peace where other, lesser, men could not have.

-The Church supports the Emperor, and though they have done much good, they also sit upon the greatest horde ever collected in history.
+The Church supports the Emperor, and though it has done much good, it also sit upon the greatest hoard ever collected in history.
 An accrued collection from tithes and the expensive magical services to the commoners which only they could provide has created kings of a once ascetic institution.
-The priests do not keep their vows of chastity, and they make the gods out to be like the pagan gods -- they encourage worship of the twelve Seats!
+The priests do not keep their vows of chastity, and they make the gods out to be like the pagan gods — they encourage worship of the twelve Seats!
 Blasphemy of the most terrible order.
 Reforms must be had.
 Everyone can see the Church's riches, her lands, and her fat clerics.
-Soon there will be a revolt by the commoners, or the nobility will have decided enough is enough, and forcibly take the land of the Church.
+Soon there will be a revolt by the commoners, or the nobility will decide that greed supercedes piety, and forcibly take the Church's land.